containers/podman/docs/source/markdown/podman-network-create.1.md

 Disables the DNS plugin for this network which if enabled, can perform container to container name resolution.

+#### **--dns**=*ip*

+Set network-scoped DNS resolver/nameserver for containers in this network.
+If not set, the host servers from `/etc/resolv.conf` will be used.
+It can be overwritten on the container level with the `podman run/create --dns` option.
+This option can be specified multiple times to set more than one IP.

 #### **--driver**, **-d**

 Driver to manage the network.
 Currently `bridge`, `macvlan` and `ipvlan` are supported.
 Defaults to `bridge`.